 Usually, when people are wondering about STD statistics, this is their ultimate question.
 In the US, the CDC estimates that 1 in 5 people currently have an STD.
 This may help to understand how big the risk of getting an STD actually is.
 Some STDs don’t cause symptoms in many people, and so it’s very possible for a person to have an STD and not know it.

 For virtually every type of STD, condoms provide excellent protection against getting the disease.
 Although they aren’t perfect, they greatly reduce your chances of catching an STD.
 For some diseases, like herpes, condoms provide a little less protection, but it’s still definitely better to use a condom than not to use one.
-There are also vaccines available that can help to protect you from HPV.
+There are also vaccines available that can help to protect you from HPV and hepatitis B.

 If you’re concerned about a possible exposure to an STD, then testing is the only way to know for sure whether you have it.
 Because of the lack of symptoms in many people, you won’t be able to tell without a test.
 If you’re sexually active outside of a mutually monogamous relationship, then you should seek testing on a regular basis in order to ensure that you don’t have any unknown STDs.
 You can go to a clinic for your testing, or you may prefer the convenience of home testing for STDs.